samdwo300/samdwo300/README.md

-- 👋 Hi, I’m Sam
+- 👋 Hi, I’m Sam.
+I am a Data Scientist, Cyclist and Guitarist
-- 👀 I’m interested in Machine Learning, Data Analysis, Mathematical Visualizations
+- 👀 I’m interested in Machine Learning, Data Analysis, and Data Visualizations
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Data Science/Machine Learning Projects
+- 💞️ I love learning new topics related to Data Science
 - 📫 How to reach me: Email me at samdwo300@gmail.com

 <!---